Off-payroll working for individuals and personal service companies

-- If the end user is a medium or large company, start a dialogue to establish their attitude to the contract.
+- If the end user is a medium or large company, start a dialogue ideally before signing a contract to establish their attitude.
 Are they likely to determine that you fall within IR35?

-- If the end user does conclude that you fall within IR35, will they look to renegotiate the contract to compensate for the additional employers NI cost to them?
-If this happens will they give you the option of becoming an employee?
+- If the end user does conclude that you fall within IR35, are they engaging you directly or looking to use a recruitment business or umbrella to engage you?
+Will they look to renegotiate the contract to compensate for the additional employer's NI cost to them?
+If this happens, will they give you the option of becoming a direct employee?

 - Do you need to wind up your existing PSC and if so when is the optimal time to do so?

 - What will HMRC’s attitude be to a change in status?
-Whilst HMRC have said that they will not use information resulting from the changes to open a new compliance check into a PSC unless there is reason to suspect fraud or criminal behaviour, they can still open an enquiry under existing IR35 rules.
+Whilst HMRC said that they would not use information resulting from the changes in April 2021 to open a new compliance check into a PSC unless there is reason to suspect fraud or criminal behaviour, they can still open an enquiry under existing rules.

 How can RSM help?

-We have a multi-disciplinary team of experts who can provide advice and help you prepare for all aspects of the proposed changes, including:
+We have a multi-disciplinary team of experts who can provide advice and help, including: